 The Ohio State University, one of the country’s largest public research universities, and COSI, one of the nation’s largest and most innovative science centers, have formed a deep partnership — classified by some international leaders as “an example of what a 21st century science center should look like.”
 Building on one of the most intense partnerships known between a research university and science center, COSI and OSU have created a “center of science” at COSI where research, science, and university outreach are embedded into the fabric of everyday public, student, and family experiences.
 Guided by formal institutional co-commitments at the highest level, university researchers, faculty and students engage daily with the 600,000+ on-site guests to COSI and the tens of thousands engaged through interactive video conferencing outreach.

-Wexner Medical Center and COSI – In Depth: Kidney Replacement Interactive Video Conferencing Program
+Wexner Medical Center and COSI – In Depth: Kidney Replacement Connects Live Program

-COSI collaborated closely with the Wexner Medical Center at The Ohio State University to create a new Interactive Video Conferencing program, In Depth: Kidney Replacement, where students learn about a teen’s kidney transplant story by viewing taped footage from both the donor and recipient surgeries, which are narrated live by a member of The Ohio State University’s Comprehensive Transplant Team.
+COSI collaborated closely with the Wexner Medical Center at The Ohio State University to create the COSI Connects Live program, In Depth: Kidney Replacement, where students learn about a teen’s kidney transplant story by viewing taped footage from both the donor and recipient surgeries, which are narrated live by a member of The Ohio State University’s Comprehensive Transplant Team.
 This program is expected to reach thousands of high school students and the general public throughout the United States.
 The program launched in fall 2014.

-COSI features three, fully-working research laboratories within the Life Exhibition area that were created jointly by COSI and OSU.
+COSI features three, fully-working research laboratories within the Life Exhibition area that were created jointly by COSI and The Ohio State University.
 The research labs are designed in such a way to put research in the midst of our guest experience and allow the public to interact with the researchers by observing, asking questions, and participating where appropriate.
-Current researchers are from the areas of Pharmacology, Optometry, and Linguistics.
-Working with Dr. Caroline Whitacre, OSU Vice President of Research and COSI Board member, we jointly select researchers and their projects that are interesting and accessible to the public.
-The partnership has been extremely beneficial to both COSI and OSU.
+Current researchers are from the areas of Pharmacology, Linguistics, and Media Communications.
+The partnership has been extremely beneficial to both COSI and OSU making interesting projects accessible to the public.
 COSI guests are able to engage with working scientists in a robust and meaningful way, while OSU researchers have found that they can greatly expand the amount of research they can conduct by working on-site at COSI.

 Center for Research and Evaluation (CRE) – Dr. Joe E. Heimlich